cara-tm/modal_box/README.md

 Pure CSS Modal Box, "responsive" with a pretty good browsers support: IE7 minimum! ([See this demo here](https://codepen.io/cara-tm/full/ayzXPJ/))
 Prevents other CSS rules conflicts; animation with Hardware-Accelerated features; fully responsive with width and height support within all screen sizes.

-This template has been tested successfully in:
+This template has been tested successfully in real systems:

+* Internet Explorer 6 (see below);
 * Internet Explorer 7 (see below);
 * Internet Explorer 8 (even in regressive 'Compatibility View'; see below);
 * Internet Explorer 9;